ssmi4th98/pytest_framework/README.md

 Pytest can be run in debug mode using the --pdb flag in console.
 Once a test has been found as bad, you can debug it in console and then hit "c" to continue along the test suite.\n
 You can run pytest with the --trace flag to stop at every test with the debugger. use "c" to go to next test.

+An additional flag -s can be used to see internal information, e.g., print statements used in fixtures.

+fixtures can be scoped (setUp/tearDown) within tests

+conftest.py is a configure file used to hold fixtures that can be referenced by multiple tests.